 Hiking Valle de Cocora is one of Colombia’s iconic hiking experiences, a true must when visiting Salento and the Coffee region.
 The famous wax palms are stunning, and it feels so unreal to walk through the cloud forest.
 I’d seen the pictures and absolutely wanted to see these amazing palms in real life.
 The Valle de Cocora is a sight you do not want to miss, but please make sure you come prepared!
 Before I went on the Cocora Valley hike, I hadn’t been able to find very detailed information about the route and the trail conditions, and it’s fair to say it was worse than I expected!

-This guide has turned out quite long because I’ve tried to be very detailed in my description of the hike, because I felt like other guides I’ve read lacked this detail.
+This guide has turned out quite long as I’ve tried to be very detailed in my description of the hike, because I felt that other guides I’ve read lacked this detail.
 But feel free to scan if it’s a bit too much for you!
 I’m keen to provide you with the best guide for unexperienced hikers, to make sure you can take an informed decision on the route you’ll take, without unpleasant surprises.

 If you have lots of hiking experience, including hiking through mud or at altitude, the Valle de Cocora hike might be easy for you.
 But David and I don’t do a lot of hiking, so for us it wasn’t easy at all.
 David mostly struggled with the slippery conditions of the track, because it was quite muddy and he was wearing simple trainers without a lot of grip.
 I struggled with the altitude, mostly on the parts of the route that were above 2700 meters or so.
 But then you should also know that I have exercise induced asthma, so I guess I would be more prone to losing breath at this altitude.